cachilders/changez/README.md

 Because everyone deserves a fresh start now and again, you can can trash your autosave and start from scratch on the whole config by navigating to the mod params (`EDIT > CHANGEZ`) and toggling `Reset Programs`.

-CAVEATS: This menu doesn't exist without a script loaded and there is __no undo for resets__.
+CAVEATS: This menu doesn't exist without a script loaded, and there is __no undo for resets__.

 Autosave is handled via `dust/data/changez.autosave`.
 Renaming is a safer alternative to resetting.